kuzzleio/kuzzle/docs/API.MQTT.md

 Subscription doesn't work the same way in Kuzzle than with a regular publish/subscribe protocol.
 In Kuzzle, you don't exactly subscribe to a room or a topic but, instead, you subscribe to documents.

-What it means is that, along with your subscription query, you also give to Kuzzle a set of matching criterias.
+What it means is that, along with your subscription query, you also give to Kuzzle a set of matching criteria.
-Once you have subscribed to a room, if a pub/sub message is published matching your criterias, or if a matching stored document change (because it is created, updated or deleted), then you'll receive a notification about it.
+Once you have subscribed to a room, if a pub/sub message is published matching your criteria, or if a matching stored document changes (because it is created, updated or deleted), then you'll receive a notification about it.
 Notifications are ``response`` objects.

 Of course, you may also subscribe to a ``data collection`` with no other matching criteria, and you'll effectively listen to a 'topic'.

-The matching criterias you pass on to Kuzzle follow the [ElasticSearch filter API](https://www.elastic.co/guide/en/elasticsearch/client/java-api/1.3/query-dsl-filters.html)
+The matching criteria you pass on to Kuzzle are [filters](./filters.md).

 How subscription works:
 :arrow_right: You send a subscription query to Kuzzle
 :arrow_left: Kuzzle responds to you with a room name and a room unique ID
-:arrow_right: You subscribe to the topic ``mqtt.<room name>``
+:arrow_right: You listen to ``requestId`` messages on your websocket
-:arrow_left: When a document matches your room criterias, Kuzzle sends you a ``response``
+:arrow_left: When a document matches your room criteria, Kuzzle sends you a ``response``

 **Topic:** ``subscribe.<data collection>.on``